 Generics provide a facility for creating data structures that can be specialized to handle specific types.
 Programmers define these parameterized types so that each variable of a particular generic type has the same internal algorithm, but the types of data and method signatures can vary on the basis of the type arguments provided for the type parameters.

-To minimize the learning curve for developers, C# designers chose syntax that superficially resembles C++ templates.
+To minimize the learning curve for developers, the C# designers chose syntax that superficially resembles C++ templates.
 In C#, the syntax for generic classes and structures uses angle brackets to both declare the generic type parameters in the type declaration and specify the generic type arguments when the type is used.

 Using a Generic Class